harrietrc/loadimpact-docs/jekyll/_v4/test-running/cloud-execution.md

 # Purpose

-Explanation of Load Impact's cloud service and how to utilize it with your k6 test scripts.
+Explanation of LoadImpact's cloud service and how to utilize it with your k6 test scripts.

 Cloud execution is a convenient extension to the [local/on-premise execution]({{ site.baseurl }}{% link _v4/test-running/local-on-premise-execution.md %}) capability of k6.
 Great when you need to run larger tests or distribute traffic generation across several geographic locations (aka "load zones").